Capstones generally fall into one of the following broad categories:

 The Capstone will require approval from the Honors Program’s Capstone Committee at two points: before it happens and after it happens.

-The student must submit the Pre-Capstone Packet for approval by October 15th for a Capstone the proposed commencement of which is the following spring term; the student must submit the Pre-Capstone Packet for approval by March 15th for a Capstone the proposed commencement of which is either the forthcoming summer or fall term.
-(You may submit your Pre-Capstone Packet earlier and request early review if you need to know the status of your proposed Capstone in order to apply for a travel grant or some other form of economic aid.)
+The student must submit the Pre-Capstone Packet for approval the semester prior to your proposed experience.
+You may submit your Pre-Capstone Packet earlier and request early review if you need to know the status of your proposed Capstone in order to apply for a travel grant or some other form of economic aid.

 The student must submit the Post-Capstone Packet for approval no later than four weeks after the project’s termination date—or, in the event that the termination of a Capstone experience occurs within one month of a student’s graduation date, the student must submit the Post-Capstone Packet for approval at a specified earlier time so that the Committee can evaluate the project and consider approval in time for graduation.
-For instance, for those graduating in the spring of 2013, your Post-Capstone Packets will be due April 1 in order to give us time to read them and still get you certified for an April 26 graduation.
+Check with your advisor for your graduation deadline.
 For those not graduating, the packets will be due within four weeks after the project’s termination date.

 Each of these packets will require approval by the Honors Capstone Committee before the student may proceed with the Capstone project or receive graduation recognition for the Capstone.